jackokring/Enginine/README.md

         { 23, 24, 25, 26, 27, 28, 29, 30, 31 }
     };
 ```

+Other auxilliary controls can have CC numbers assigned, and the tooltips will show the CC number.
+As a polysynth design, portomento is not supported, and therefore was the first for reassignment.
+Not being a member of the MIDI Association I guess has benefits of some non-compliance flexibility.

 ## Notes on Bear Setup and Building